 5.)
 What kind of poly did you use?
 How long did you wait between poly coats?

--General Finishes poly in satin.
+–This satin top coat is what I used..
 I wanted a non-high gloss finish.
 If you can’t find this poly, I would recommend any water based poly and follow the manufacturer’s instructions for drying time.
 I also applied it with a sock.

 6.)
 Has the stain held up?